dannas/interrupt/_drafts/debugging-optimized-code.md

 We need a way to traverse the call stack and know where we came from.
 Given this stack location, which functions call frame am I inside?

+## Example Project Setup
+* STM32F4 Discovery board running emulated on Renode
+* GDB 7.11.90 as our debugger
+* GCC 9.2.1 / GNU Arm Embedded as our compiler
+* GNU Make as our build system

 ## The DWARF data format
-The DWARF debugging format is a complex one, with a specification weighing in at close to 500 pages.
+The DWARF debugging format is complex, with a specification weighing in at close to 500 pages.
 It's complex since it's designed to cater to the needs of many different programming languages.
 While originally designed for C, it's also used by C++, Fortran, Go, Swift, Rust, and many more.